 KNOW YOUR ADULT ADOPTED CHILD’S NAME WITHIN 1 MONTH and THEIR CURRENT LIFE STATUS AND LOCATION IF AVAILABLE!

-I guarantee that I can find your adopted child’s amended name (birth record).
-Of course I cannot guarantee I will find where he or she now lives, as sometimes people die, vanish for no reason at all or may even be in “Witness Protection”.
-(This is very rare, but possible).
-Common sense will tell you that, so please don’t come back at me with “you guaranteed you would find them“.
-I did my job, and the fact is that I did find the name of the person you are looking for and now you know it too.
-Their current life status and location I will also deliver if possible.
-I will cover every corner I come by to try and do that, but sometimes, people just disappear for several reasons.
-However, you will now know their name and that is more than you knew all these years!
+I guarantee that I can find your adopted child’s amended name (birth record) and current life status if possible.
+Of course I cannot guarantee that I will find where he or she currently lives, as sometimes people die, vanish for no reason at all or may even be in “Witness Protection”.
+(This is very rare, but possible and you need to be aware of such circumstances).
+I need to address this so you wont come back to me with “you guaranteed you would find them“.
+I did do my job, and the fact is that I did find the name of the person you are looking for which proves he or she exists and now you will know it too once permission is validated from the person you are seeking.
+If possible, I will also deliver the current life status and location in the file package along with all the documents I researched.
+I have had success with every single case I have had that provided an accurate birth date and location.

-I will check the death index and the SSDi.
+I will check the death index and the SSDI.

 I will check marriage records, possible 2nd adoption and legal name change.

-I will check public records for last to current living locations if available.
+I will check public records for last to current living locations if available

-If they cannot be found…….
+If they can not be found……